 Apache Tika is a library that is used for document type detection and content extraction from various file formats.

-Internally, Tika uses various existing document parsers and document type detection techniques to detect and extract data.
+Internally, Tika uses existing various document parsers and document type detection techniques to detect and extract data.

 Using Tika, one can develop a universal type detector and content extractor to extract both structured text as well as metadata from different types of documents such as spreadsheets, text documents, images, PDFs and even multimedia input formats to a certain extent.